Pontiac Parisienne

 The Pontiac Parisienne is a full-size rear-wheel drive vehicle that was sold by Pontiac on the GM B platform in Canada from 1958 to 1986 and in the United States from 1983 to 1986.
 Right-hand drive models were locally assembled in Australia, New Zealand, and South Africa until 1969.
 For most of its run, the Canadian Parisienne was nearly mechanically identical to the American Chevrolet Impala or Chevrolet Caprice.
 The Parisienne wagon continued under the Safari nameplate until 1989.

-Parisienne or La Parisienne means a grammatically female person or thing from Paris, France.
+The model name comes from the French word Parisienne, which refers to a grammatically female person or thing from Paris.

 Differences from US Pontiacs

 The Parisienne entered the production lineup as a sub-series within the Laurentian line in the 1958 model year.
 Parisienne became a separate model in 1959.

 For most of its life, the Parisienne was the Canadian nameplate for the top-of-the-line model sold in GM of Canada's Pontiac showrooms.
 Parisiennes were distinct from other Canadian Pontiac models by their standard features: the luxuriousness of upholstery fabrics; standard equipment such as courtesy interior and trunk lights; bright trim mouldings in the interior; distinct exterior accent chrome pieces; and availability of two- and four-door hardtops and convertibles.

 In particular, Canadian "full size" Pontiacs were actually closely related to Chevrolets, making use of the economical Chevrolet chassis and drivetrain, though with the American Pontiac-styled exterior body panels (They weren't the same as U.S. Pontiac panels since they had to fit the shorter-wheelbase 119-inch Chevrolet "X" frame.
 U.S. Pontiacs used a full perimeter frame.) and interior instrument panels.
 As Chevrolets under the skin, Canadian Pontiacs including the Parisienne used the same engines and transmissions as full-size Chevys, including the 230 and 250 cubic inch 6 cylinder and 283, 307, 327, 350, 396, 400, 409, 427 and 454 cu inch V8s.
 These engines were mated to the same transmissions as Chevrolet, including 3 and 4 speed manual and the 2 speed Powerglide and later the three-speed Turbo Hydra-Matic automatic transmissions.

 The first Parisienne, offered for the 1958 model year, was a super deluxe "halo" model in the Laurentian line, much like Chevrolet's Bel Air Impala of the same year.
 Chevrolet's Ramjet fuel injection system, introduced in 1957 in the U.S., was a Parisienne option as well.
 It was marketed as the "Power Chief" option, but it was identical to Chevy's Ramjet.
 Also available for the first year Parisienne was Chevrolet's Turboglide automatic transmission.